tlorans/ClimateInvestingNLP/docs/source/transitionsandp.md

 Recognizing the current impossibility to assess firm's greeness based on the EU Taxonomy, we choose to follow the taxonomy of climate solutions proposed by the Project Drawdown {cite:p}`2017:Drawdown`.
 The Project Drawdown's taxonomy lists green technologies supposed to significantly contribute to the green transition into the following sectors: (i) electricity; (ii) other energy; (iii) food, agriculture and land use; (iv) industry; (v) transportation; (vi) buildings; (vii) health and education; (viii) land sinks; (ix) land sinks; (x) coastal and ocean sinks and (xi) engineered sinks.

-## Using Business Description for a Firm-Level Estimation of Greeness
+## Using Business Description for a Firm-Level Estimate of Greeness

 As Alessi and Battiston (2022) {cite:p}`2022:AlessiBattiston` have choosen to follow the EU Taxonomy framework, while data are unavailable at the issuer level, they propose a top-down approach to measure firm greeness, by computing a taxonomy alignment coefficient with data at sector level (NACE sectors).